 Your treatment plan will typically include manual therapy to increase your range of motion and reduce scar tissue, stretches to improve balance and mobility, and strengthening exercises to enhance the injured area, as well as its surrounding areas.
 These are all done to help you recover after your sports injury and to prevent further injury from occurring in the future.
 Our licensed professionals are highly trained movement specialists.
 Through physical evaluations, they can examine the moving body in order to prescribe the best treatment plan for your specific needs.
 Once your diagnosis has been determined, our physical therapists will create a specialized treatment plan for you, considering the nature of your injury, your fitness level, and your lifestyle.

-Contact Vineyard Complementary Medicine today at West Tisbury, MA to find out how our physical therapists can help you recover from your sports injury as quickly as possible!
+Contact Vineyard Complementary Medicine today at Edgartown, MA to find out how our physical therapists can help you recover from your sports injury as quickly as possible!